karhoo/karhoo-android-ui-sdk/README.md

  - "tripDetails" of type TripInfo which may contain the origin and destination in order for the addressView to be filled in
  - "outboundTripId" can be used when "rebooking" a trip
  - "initialLocation" should be passed if the user shouldn't wait for the GPS sensor to retrieve a location
- - "passengerDetails" can be passed for easy completing the passenger details in checkout The below example launches a Booking Activity in a default state:
+ - "passengerDetails" can be passed to pre-fill the passenger details in the checkout screen The below example launches a Booking Activity in a default state:

 ```kotlin